 The Financial Transactions the Scheme does make are, in the main, in relation to costs.
-Due to limited funds, Dalriada is not preparing audited Reports and Accounts for the Scheme.
-The Pensions Regulator is aware of this approach.

 Given its inability to carry out routine administrative actions, unsurprisingly, over the reporting period, there have been no material administration service issues which need to be reported here by Dalriada.